-TMT included transurethral resection of the bladder tumor (TURBT), chemotherapy, and radiation.
+TMT included TURBT, chemotherapy, and radiation.
 In most cases, extensive resection was performed during the TURBTs to clear all macroscopic tumor.
-Chemotherapy mainly comprised of MVAC (Methotrexate, Vinblastine, Doxorubicin, and Cisplatin), CMV (Cisplatin, Methotrexate, and Vinblastine), GC (Gemcitabine and Cisplatin), or Gemcitabine alone.
+Chemotherapy mainly comprised of methotrexate, vinblastine, doxorubicin, and cisplatin (MVAC); cisplatin, methotrexate, and vinblastine (CMV); gemcitabine and cisplatin (GC); or gemcitabine alone.
 In our series, GC was the most common regimen used.
-Cisplatin-based chemotherapy criteria included an Eastern Cooperative Oncology Group (ECOG) status < 2, creatinine clearance > 60 ml/min, no grade 2 or worse hearing loss or neuropathy, and adequate cardiac function.12 Daily image-guided intensity modulated radiotherapy was delivered to the bladder and pelvic nodes to a dose of 46 Gy in 23 fractions with a sequential tumor boost of 20 Gy in 10 fractions (total 64-66 Gy).
-The tumour boost was guided with localizing lipidol injections injected around the TURBT scar prior to commencement of radiotherapy.
-Patients received concurrent Cisplatin chemotherapy at a dose of 40 mg/m2 weekly during radiation treatments (concurrent chemoradiation).
+Cisplatin-based chemotherapy criteria included an Eastern Cooperative Oncology Group (ECOG) status <2, creatinine clearance >60 ml/min, no grade 2 or worse hearing loss or neuropathy, and adequate cardiac function.12 Daily image-guided, intensity-modulated radiotherapy was delivered to the bladder and pelvic nodes to a dose of 46 Gy in 23 fractions, with a sequential tumor boost of 20 Gy in 10 fractions (total 64-66 Gy).
+The tumor boost was guided with localizing lipidol injections around the TURBT scar prior to commencement of radiotherapy.
+Patients received concurrent cisplatin chemotherapy at a dose of 40 mg/m2 weekly during radiation treatments (concurrent chemoradiation).